fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 The introduction assumes you are familiar with the basics of [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) development, and with using a browser's [developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).
 You should also have some experience of the [jQuery](https://jquery.com/) JavaScript library that Infusion is built on top of.

+We will present an increasingly complicated "Hello, World!" implementation to demonstrate the core concepts, with live examples throughout using the [CodePen](http://codepen.io/) service.

 ## Infusion's Core Concepts

 ### Components